-Napier citizens can be proud of their water quality.
-Drawn from the Heretaunga Plains aquifer, the city's water has been filtered by natural processes associated with an artesian system shaped over millions of years.
+Drawn from the Heretaunga Plains aquifer, Napier's water has been filtered by natural processes associated with an artesian system shaped over millions of years.

-Napier's water, which has no added chlorine, is reticulated through some 437kms of pipe.
+Our water is then reticulated through some 481kms of pipe.

 Staff shut valves to feeder mains to control the direction taken by the pig.
 Travelling through the main at roughly the pace of a brisk walk, it emerges covered in sludge.
 The pig is then discarded.